supratimray/NeOLab-WC-models/README.md

 - Defines simulation backend codes adaptable to different WC models tested to allow defining them under a common framework

 ## ISN model library MAP
-- Contains functions with previously used WC model definitions that return configured model object - summarized in parameter tables in papers
+- Contains "WC Model Cards" - functions with previously used WC model definitions that return configured model object - summarized in parameter tables in papers
 - Output objects need only be configured a bit further to specify simulation time and few more details.

 ## Example codes - ISN model scripts